matsuhira/about/curriculum_vitae_en.md

 [Accomplishments/Evaluation]
 * Cloud requires a wide range of knowledge, but we utilized all the knowledge we had acquired to advance general and cross-sectional research and consideration.

-#### April 2014 - December 2018: Fujitsu Planning Headquarters/Next Generation Cloud Promotion Office/Digital Business Platform Business Headquarters/Cloud Service Business Headquarters
+#### April 2014 - December 2018: Fujitsu PLATFORM STRATEGIC PLANNING UNIT/INNOVATION FLATFORM DIVISION/Digital Business Platform Unit/Cloud Service Business Unit
 OpenStack research, standardization proposals for cloud-related technologies that I devised, software prototyping, demonstration experiments, and commercialization proposals
 * Research on OpenStack, lectured internally and at JANOG33.5, Internet Week 2014
 * Applied for patents for cloud multi-tenant technology (ME6E-FP) and multi-cloud-on-premise connection technology (ME6E-PR), proposed standardization to IETF, led software prototyping, demonstration experiment (successful), proposed commercialization, technology transfer, Released as open source